TEALSK12/introduction-to-computer-science/do_now_23.md

 ## Do Now 2.3 Stairs

-1. Use the following "Repeat" block to draw a square.
+1. Use the following "Repeat" block to draw a square (note: you will have to put a number in place of the blank!).

  ![Repeat](repeat.png)